RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 	- Console runtime
 	- gamercade_rs
 	- API Docs

-#### Feature Set Proposal
-##### Graphics Engine Specs & Limitations
+#### Graphics Engine Specs & Limitations
 The following limitations are built with the core principals in mind: they should be simple yet flexible, and support the Neo-Retro goal of the project.
 Some of these features are influenced by modern day standards (such as tangent space normal maps, and 4-bone influence animation), other constraints will keep things back within the retro feel.

+- General
+	- Right Handed Coordinate System
 - Textures
 	- 32bit RGBA
 	- 512x512 max size (~1mb)
 	- Nearest Filtering Only
 	- Repeating/Tiling Only
-- Lighting
-	- Single Flat Ambient Light Value
-	- Up to 4 of:
-		- Directional Light
-		- Point Light
-		- Spotlight
-	- Lights can be adjusted freely at runtime
-	- Fixed Function Rendering Models
-		- Unlit
-		- Flat Shading
-		- Blinn-Phong Shading
 - Meshes
 	- Only indexed and triangulated geometry
 	- Supported Vertex Parameters